 This is Jordan’s story

-This means that Jordan cannot not produce sounds with his vocal cords so in order to express himself fully he needs to use other means of communicating and developing his language and learning such as Makaton signing and a communication aid.
+As Jordan is breathing in and out through his tracheostomy and not his mouth, he can need suction.
+This means that Jordan cannot not produce sounds with his vocal cords, so in order to express himself fully he needs to use other means of communication and develop his language and learning, such as Makaton signing and use of a communication aid.

 Eating and Drinking

 Jordan has been classified as having an ‘unsafe swallow’.
 This means that when he tries to swallow, food or drink goes into his lungs.
 Initially Jordan was setup with a gastric tube which was inserted through his nose and into the stomach.
 The nasal gastric tube allowed his daily feed and water allowances to be given, by the means of a machine.
 However, as Jordan was going through a vast quantity of gastric tubes, the doctors decided a more permanent solution was required.
 Jordan was fitted with a gastrostomy (or ‘mickey button’, as we’ve nicknamed it), which was placed directly into his stomach.
 This has meant Jordan can be given four feeds a day, by bowless feeding or fed by gravity, without the need for any machines.

 The last time Jordan’s language was assessed, at two and a half years old, he was understanding two key words, including verbs.
 His understanding of language has been affected by long periods of illness and hospitalisation.
 Comprehension deficits and slower processing speed can also be a result of having a posterior fossa resection (an operation to remove a tumour from the posterior fossa, a small space in the skull found near the brainstem (responsible for controlling vital bodily functions) and the cerebellum (responsible for balance and coordination)).
 This means the development of Jordan’s understanding of language will need to be monitored.
 In practical terms, he may need instructions breaking down, he will need time to process instructions and would benefit from instructions being repeated.